 Adam Grant, car specialist and founder of Car Fuel Advisor, says that replacing the gas taxes with VMT charges will raise the commuting costs for users and drivers of mass transit in urban areas and that implementing a VMT tax nationwide could be more expensive than the resulting revenue gains.

-“Considering the projected growth of electric vehicles in the United States, there are likely to be 19 million electric vehicles on the road by 2030.
-Around 15.2 million of them would be battery-electric vehicles that consume no gasoline at all,” Grant says.
+“Considering the projected growth of electric vehicles in the United States, there will likely be 19 million electric vehicles on the road by 2030.
+Around 15.2 million would be battery-electric vehicles that consume no gasoline at all,” Grant says.

 “As it turns out, those EV owners don’t pay any federal tax that can contribute to the funds for HTF.
 To keep the Federal Highway Trust Fund solvent in this situation, there is no other way but to implement a tax on electric vehicles for their use on the highways.”